 • Coverage is effective August 1 - July 31 each academic year.
 You are covered upon your arrival and will receive an insurance card a few weeks after the semester begins.

-Enrolling in the Insurance Plan:
+Enrolling in the Insurance Plan and Billing:

 Major Medical Benefits (subject to annual changes):

-Waivers of the Drake International Student Health
+Waivers of the Drake International Student Health Insurance

 Insurance purchased by one’s family or provided through an employer does NOT qualify for a waiver of the Drake International Student Health Insurance.

-Waivers will be granted under two conditions:
+Waivers will be granted under the following condition:

-A. International students or scholars who have comparable, non-cancelable insurance through a sponsoring organization such as A.I.D., AMIDEAST, Fulbright, ISEP, or the Malaysian Students Department are exempt from the Drake International Student Health Insurance.
+International students or scholars who have comparable, non-cancelable insurance through a sponsoring organization such as A.I.D., AMIDEAST, Fulbright, ISEP, or the Malaysian Students Department are exempt from the Drake International Student Health Insurance.

 How to Apply: